gitrenga/HelperNotes/ReactiveProgramming.md

   - Two threads can run in parallel but it may require to join the result hence we require both the threads to complete
   - In Async programming all the **functions are executed immediately** in a separate thread
-  - In Reactive Programming the **functions are executed only when an Event happens** i.e the functions are lazy
+  - In Reactive Programming the **functions are executed only when an Event happens** i.e the functions are lazy also it can be synchronous or asynchronous

  ```